lakal3/VGE/docs/vmodel.md

 Materials typically need textures (images) to represent color, normal changes, metallicity, roughness etc..
 You can add these images to ModelBuilder.

+You can also manually add / edit entries to build custom models.
+Some "models" may for example contain only images needed for other things like decals.

 ### Materials

-ModelBuilder needs a ShaderFactory.
+ModelBuilder with materials need a ShaderFactory.
 The VGE contains several standard shader factories (unlit, Phong, pbr, std).
+Standard shader (std) is the most cabable of standard material but will require Dynamic descriptor (that should be available on all latest drivers in Windows / Linux)

 ShaderFactory is responsible for converting material properties to a Shader that can be used to actually render 3D meshes.